MihaelaVacarus/MS1-You-Plant-It/README.md

 -   ### [Wireframes](assets/docs/ms1-wireframes.pdf).
     Some small changes have been made to the original wireframes:
+    - #### I decided to take out the scroll back to top bottom, as the content is not so extensive, and also this feature would require JavaScript, which I have not learned yet.
     - #### **Home**
         - In the original wireframe, for the navigation menu, the logo is centered.
 Upon doing some research online for best UX, I learned that logos are usually placed on the left and navigation menus are on the right.
 I decided to keep move the logo on the left, but keep the menu centered because I found it aesthetically pleasing and coherent with the centered content in the other pages.
         - The chronology and callout button have also been replaced by two sections detailing what the founders' story is and their vision for the product.
 This is because I realized in this type of business a chronology would not make much sense because of the brief history they have.
 Regarding the callout, I figured it would make more sense to have it afterwards, in the other pages, once the user has a chance to skim through the content.